Balance Beam Scoring Explained: What Judges Look For

 Neutral Deductions

-Neutral deductions are not tied to difficulty or execution but are penalties for procedural errors.
-Common scenarios include:
+Neutral deductions are separate from difficulty or execution scores and reflect procedural errors.
+Common examples include:

-• Time Violations: Balance beam routines typically have a time limit of 1 minute 30 seconds.
-Exceeding this limit results in a neutral deduction (often 0.1).
+• Time Violations: Balance beam routines typically must not exceed 1 minute 30 seconds.
+Exceeding this duration results in a 0.1-point deduction.

-• Other Violations: Dressing code violations, unsportsmanlike conduct, or improper use of supplementary mats can result in neutral deductions.
+• Other Violations: Dress code breaches, unsportsmanlike behavior, or improper use of supplementary mats also incur deductions (usually 0.1 to 0.3 points).

-These neutral deductions are taken directly from the final combined (D + E) score.
+These deductions are applied directly to the combined (D + E) score.

 Calculating the Final Score